AppTrain/getting_and_cleaning_data/README.md

 After unzipping the file, install the script in the "UCI HAR Dataset" directory, Set that directory as the working directory in R, then source the script.

+The output of the script is stored in a file called grouped_answer.txt